Are you looking for the best product marketing books?

 It will help you understand the importance of data as well as what kind of data you should pay attention to as a product person.

 Can positioning make the difference in an overcrowded marketplace?
+Can the value proposition make the difference between you and your competitors?

 You can note a “Yes” in that column.